A Broader View of Thompson Sampling: Introduction

 \textbf{Main contributions and overview of key ideas.} We first describe our proposed notion of ``faithful" stationarization of the long-term regret minimization problem, as this holds the key to explaining Thompson Sampling through an optimization lens.
 For simplicity of exposition, and to stay true to Thompson's original 1933 setup, we consider a two-armed bandit with independent arms, each generating random rewards when pulled.
-(The principles and key ideas carry over to the $K$-armed case, as discussed before Theorem \ref{TS_theorem}.)
-The learner's goal is maximizing expected cumulative reward, or equivalently minimizing expected cumulative regret
+(The $K$-armed case is discussed at the end of Section \ref{sec_pi}.)
+The learner's goal is maximizing cumulative reward, or equivalently minimizing cumulative regret

 where $Q$ is a policy, $T$ is a finite time horizon, $\theta_k$ is the mean reward of arm $k$, and $A_t$ is the arm chosen at time $t$.
-In the Bayesian setting, the expectation is taken over the randomness of interaction (rewards observed and arms pulled) and environment, as the unknown parameter $\theta=(\theta_1,\theta_2)$ is drawn from a prior distribution $\pi_0$ before the game begins.
+In the Bayesian setting, the expectation is taken over the randomness of interaction (rewards observed and arms pulled) and the environment, as the unknown parameter $\theta=(\theta_1,\theta_2)$ is drawn from a prior distribution $\pi_0$ before the game begins.

-As noted by \citet{gittins1979bandit}, this bandit problem becomes a Markov decision process (MDP) when posterior distributions $\pi_1,\pi_2,...$ are viewed as states.
+As noted by \citep{gittins1979bandit}, this bandit problem becomes a Markov decision process (MDP) when posterior distributions $\pi_1,\pi_2,...$ are viewed as states.
 For MDPs, perhaps the most principled framework for optimizing performance is dynamic programming, typically expressed through Bellman equations.
 In particular, stationary Bellman equations (e.g., infinite horizon with discounting) are typically more tractable than their non-stationary counterparts (e.g., finite horizon).
-For example, maximizing expected cumulative discounted reward
+For example, maximizing cumulative discounted reward

 leads to the elegant optimal policy known as the Gittins index.
-However, as mentioned earlier, discounted \eqref{discount_intro} and non-discounted \eqref{regret_intro} are fundamentally different objectives.
+However, as mentioned earlier, discounted \eqref{eqn_discount} and non-discounted \eqref{eqn_regret} are fundamentally different objectives.
 This discrepancy has significant consequences.
-In fact, the Gittins index policy, despite maximizing \eqref{discount_intro}, can suffer linear regret, i.e., \eqref{regret_intro} grows linearly in $T$; see, e.g., \cite{rothschild1974two}.
-To obtain a stationary Bellman equation that is faithful to minimizing \eqref{regret_intro}, we consider minimizing expected cumulative {\it squared regret}
+In fact, the Gittins index policy, despite maximizing \eqref{eqn_discount}, can suffer linear regret, i.e., \eqref{eqn_regret} grows linearly in $T$; see, e.g., \cite{rothschild1974two}.